Skip to content

 An individual from Hensel Phelps listens intently as a woman speaks with him at networking event.

-Last month, more than 50 small, local, minority, women-, and veteran-owned businesses attended an outreach event to learn how they can be part of the team that builds our community’s terminal of the future.
+Last month, more than 50 small, local, minority, women-, and veteran-owned businesses attended an outreach event to learn how they can be part of the team that builds our community’s terminal for the future.

 How is the new terminal being funded?